AmbientRun/Ambient/README.md

 - **Asset pipeline & streaming**: The runtime supports building and loading multiple file formats, such as .glb and .fbx.
 The assets are always streamed over the network.
 - **Powerful renderer**: The Kiwi renderer is “gpu driven”, with culling and lodding happening on the gpu side.
 It’s PBR by default, supports cascading shadow maps, and instances everything that can be instanced.

-We're also developing https://kiwi.place, which will allow you to host and distribute your Kiwi projects with ease.

-See the [documentation](./docs) for a getting started guide.
+See the [documentation](https://kiwiorg.github.io/Kiwi/) for a getting started guide.

 ## Installing